 Filed Under: Be the Spark™, Grants, Youth - Posted @ 9:00am

-For the third cycle, our dedicated Spark Grants committee recommended nine inspiring new projects for funding.
-Each of the projects is organized by a grassroots leader who is passionate about having his or her vision for a more engaged and connect community become a reality.
+The third grant cycle has arrived and the community continues to prove its ingenuity!
+Our dedicated Spark Grants committee recently recommended nine inspiring new projects for funding.
+Each is organized by a grassroots leader passionate about turning to reality his or her vision for a more engaged and connect community.

 Filed Under: Art - Posted @ 2:33pm